Hosted by:Kristina Young

 Kristina also explores the human side of science by asking researchers why they chose to pursue science careers and what they most enjoy about the work they do.
 The answers are broad-ranging and fascinating and include sticky topics, like the lack of gender, racial, and ethnic diversity within science.

 Host Kristina Young moved to the Southwest in 2010, and has spent her time studying the desert ever since.
-She worked for the USGS Southwest Biological Science Center in Moab for four years, and is currently finishing up her Masters degree in soil ecology from Northern Arizona University, where she is a Wyss Scholar for Conservation of the American West.
+She worked for the USGS Southwest Biological Science Center in Moab for four years, and received her Masters of Science degree from Northern Arizona University, where she was a Wyss Scholar for Conservation of the American West.

 - Friday - 11:30 am - 12:00 pm

 - Science Moab: Invading grasses, Moab ecosystems, & large-scale change

 - 9.15.2017 Science Moab: Privacy in the Fremont world